Skip to Content

 I’ve hiked Camino del Norte, Camino Via de La Plata from Salamanca via Camino Sanabres, and Camino a Finistere.

 Before embarking on each of my Camino I did thorough research on various Camino de Santiago routes.
-If you are planning to hike Camino de Santiago, I hope this wrap-up of the most popular Camino de Santiago routes will help you to decide on which Camino route to take!
+If you are planning to hike Camino de Santiago, I hope this wrap-up of the most popular Camino de Santiago routes will help you decide on which Camino route to take!
 Here you can read also about the best time to do the Camino de Santiago depending on which Camino route you choose.

 After choosing the Camino route, I suggest reading my Camino de Santiago packing list which will help you prepare for your Camino adventure.